hasanashik/k3s-aws-api-deployment/aws-infra/README.md

 - AWS credentials configured in Terraform cloud variables.

 ### Steps to Deploy
+- Open your project in VSCode.
+- Ensure you have the Remote Containers extension installed.
+- Reopen the project in the DevContainer.
+- Configure your AWS credentials inside the DevContainer.
+- Initialize and apply the Terraform configuration.

 1.
 In https://app.terraform.io/ Create a Organization and Workspace for the project.
 In our case Organization is zaman-iac and Workspace is k3s-aws-api-deployment